 To support cross-account scenarios, we would need to replace API Gateway HTTP API by API Gateway REST API, because HTTP API doesn’t support resource policies at the time of this writing.

-API uses role chaining: 1/ assume Service Role 2/ assume application access role.
+API uses role chaining: 1/ get service principal role credentials 2/ get application access principal role credentials.
 Role chaining limits the role session to a maximum of one hour.
-In the worst case scenario, the API will need to call Temporary Security Credentials Provider (AWS STS) every hour for a specific application.
+In the worst case scenario, the API will need to call temporary security credentials provider (AWS STS) every hour for the related application.

 Context